How is AI impacting art production?

 In an article on the music industry’s adoption of AI, April Clare Welsh posits that perhaps AI could make the music industry and the act of music production more democratic as access to music education is becoming increasingly restricted.
 Therefore, the creative community has slowly started to adopt AI despite the naysayers and implemented it to produce innovative variations within established artistic disciplines.
 Perhaps what we are seeing is not only the development of a new tool in the creative professions but also a new set of skills to complement this new tool and the possibilities it offers.

 Some say that the increasing adoption of AI in education would mean that the development of creative skills will become increasingly important and career progression in most fields.
-In terms of creativity in particular, a recent Nesta report [insert link] predicts that by 2030 it will be one of the most sought-after skills as occupations that value other competences such as customer service skills are slowly delegated to automation.
+In terms of creativity in particular, a recent Nesta report The Future of Skills Employment In 2030 predicts that by 2030 it will be one of the most sought-after skills as occupations that value other competences such as customer service skills are slowly delegated to automation.

 As AI’s role remains the subject of heated discussions, these findings and the industry’s adoption of such innovations perhaps suggest that the future for artificial intelligence and the creative occupations isn’t as gloomy as we think it might be.

-The challenges and points raised in this article are one of the key focuses to be addressed at this year’s Beyond conference, in Edinburgh in November.
-Conference themes will explore the impact of AI, Machine Learning and Data on the creative industries.
-The two-day programme offers lively debate, keynote sessions, short-talks, panel discussions and exhibitions showcasing the UK’s excellence in research-driven creative innovation, plus networking.
+The challenges and points raised in this article were addressed at the BEYOND conference in Edinburgh, November 2019.
+Conference themes explored the impact of AI, Machine Learning and Data on the creative industries.
+The two-day programme offered lively debate, keynote sessions, short-talks, panel discussions and exhibitions showcasing the UK’s excellence in research-driven creative innovation, plus networking.